sebthom/dockupdater/docs/Options.md

 **Default:** `0`
 **Example:** `-e WAIT=60`

 Define a time in seconds to wait after an update before updating any others containers or services.
-Can be override with the label `docupdater.wait`.
+Can be override with the label `dockupdater.wait`.

 ### Recreate first